hturnbull93/portfolio/README.md

 Green.

 Now that the project pages are implemented, I reactivated the ProjectCard test for the link to the project's page.

+### Styling Project Pages

+The Project page template is already styled quite well, just a few tweaks needed:

+In `src/templates/project.module.scss`:

+- Wrap the labels and tech stack headings in a div with class name labels.
+- Display its children as inline.
+- Anything that is not the last child of the div has a after pseudo-element with content "/" as a separator.
+- Wrap the links in a div with class name links.
+- Display the immediate children as inline-block and give each a bit of margin to space them out.

 ### To Do